seph-codes/css-exercises/foundations/intro-to-css/04-chaining-selectors/README.md

 ![desired outcome](./desired-outcome.png)

 ### Self Check
-- Did you properly chain class selectors for each rule?
+- Did you properly chain class selectors for each rule? yes
-- Does the `proportioned` image retain its original square proportions?
+- Does the `proportioned` image retain its original square proportions? yes
-- Does the `distorted` image end up looking squished and, well, distorted?
+- Does the `distorted` image end up looking squished and, well, distorted? yes